[3 minute read] All business owners want to find and engage as many techniques as possible to help people buy from them.

-Where I am licensed at Watertight Marketing we believe that all business could have up to thirteen profit leaks.
+At Watertight Marketing, Where I am a licensed practitioner, we believe that all business could have up to thirteen profit leaks.

-With that in mind I want to explore how something as simple as fonts fits into marketing and how they can influencing the buying decision.
-Specifically, I want to talk about Leak 12 'What' (up in there in the AWARENESS step of the customer journey) and Leak 3 'No Emotional Connection' (down in ADOPTION).
+With that in mind I want to explore how something as simple as fonts fit into marketing, and how they can influencing the buying decision.
+Specifically, I want to talk about Watertight Marketing Leak 12 ‘What’ (up in there in the AWARENESS step of the customer journey) and Leak 3 ‘No Emotional Connection’ (down in ADOPTION).

-So you have a logo and a strapline, some great copy and imagery, and even an elevator pitch.
+Let’s explore that… so you have a logo and a strapline, some great copy and imagery, and even an elevator pitch.
 But does the font that you use in your materials represent your brand properly or accurately?
-How many times have you seen the font 'comic sans' used in serious businesses communications.
+How many times have you seen the font ‘comic sans’ used in serious businesses communications?
 Not good (unless you are a comic I suppose).

 In other words, does your visual and written style have a personal touch that’s friendly and allows people to make an emotional connection with your business (Leak 13 – No Emotional Connection)?

 This is really all about corporate and visual identity, particularly your brand identity.
 Picking the wrong type face for your logo, your website and your marketing materials (including internal documents) can give the wrong impression, or incorrectly portray your personality.
 Fonts are that powerful.
 This example illustrates how a font can greatly change the meaning of a word or words.
 Clever.

 When picking the fonts to use in your business, make sure you cover all bases.
 Ensure you’ve looked at which fonts you’re using in all these activities: